uoft-tapp/tapp-cp/README.md

 If you don't specify the environment variable that the docker-compose file should reference, you might end up with an error from postgres ("role "tapp" does not exist").
 In that case stop/remove the containers and its volumes, `docker-compose down -v`, and restart deployment from step 2.

+If you are switching between development and production environments, you might get an error about a missing database table.
+Run `docker-compose run rails-app rake db:create` to create any missing database.

 ### Setting up contract templates